 When our family drives on vacation my husband does all the driving.
 That means the rest of us are passengers and need something to do to pass the time.
-Of course you need to pack the clothes, toiletries, first aid kit and things of that nature.
+Of course you need to pack the clothes, toiletries, first aid kit, and things of that nature.
 Those things are important, but for traveling with your kids, they are not the most important.
 When traveling with your kids, their fun stuff is the most important.
-So be sure to pack their tablets, hand-held video games, e-readers, chargers and rechargeable batteries.
+So be sure to pack their tablets, hand-held video games, e-readers, chargers, and rechargeable batteries.
 Be sure to have an emergency power charger like for your cell phone for each child.

 In addition, don’t forget low tech options.
 This includes pen, paper, crayons coloring books, construction paper.
 Playing cards, and trivia games are also great travel companions.
 All these options are great for traveling by car, plane and train.
 IN addition, once you get to your destination they are great to have at the hotel.
 If the weather doesn’t cooperate, all these items will help save your sanity if you are stuck in a hotel for days at a time.
 By packing all the toys, gadgets and fun things your children need, you can keep them occupied and happy while you travel.
-When it comes to travel, happy kids really does mean a happy life.
+When it comes to travel, happy kids really do mean a happy life.

 In conclusion, it is fantastic to travel with your kids and to survive the experience with a smile.
-So, the question for you this fantastic day is how do you survive traveling with your kids?
+So, the question for you on this fantastic day is how do you survive traveling with your kids?